|

 damage, but good I had a second Gunther Prop with me!
 The control throws were too

+sensitive me and my skills.
 I dialed in 100% exponential, 15-20 mph winds and all.
 Gave it my firmest launch,

 it start up and over to the right, with the exponential on the controls I was able to